tylerharter/cs301-projects/fall19/p10/stage1.md

     pass
 ```

-Requirements:
+Requirements for `get_capitals` function:
-* Download the html for the webpage using `requests`.
+* Download the html for the webpage using `requests` module.
-* Use beautiful soup to find table containing the data.
+* Use beautiful soup to convert html text to soup.
+Find the table containing the data.
 * Find all the rows and columns in the table and save it in a dictionary.
+* Return the dictionary contains countries, capitals and location coordinate.
+* Filter and keep only those countries which are present in `countries` variable
-* You output should look like this
+* You output should look something like this

 ```
 [